 Air out your space as much as you can.
 If possible, open windows, run the fan on your thermostat on high, change your HVAC filter, or use a HEPA air purifier.

 Notify others to stop the spread.
 Reach out to your close contacts and let them know they may have been exposed to COVID-19.
 Someone who is infected can spread COVID-19 even before they have symptoms.
 When you notify your close contacts, they can get tested and quarantine or isolate if needed to avoid spreading the virus to others.

 If you have a health care provider or local health clinic, contact them for medical advice.
 They can give you some tips for how to stay comfortable as you recover.
 They'll also tell you about symptoms of severe illness to watch for, so you get can get additional care if you need it.

 If you do not have a health care provider, or cannot get an appointment with your provider, telehealth is a free and easy way to see if COVID-19 oral antivirals such as Paxlovid* are right for you.
 Oral antivirals, which are COVID-19 treatment pills taken by mouth, are available by prescription only.
 They must be taken within the first five days of experiencing COVID-19 symptoms and testing positive for COVID-19.

 Even if you have recovered from COVID-19 and can end your isolation period, it is important to continue to protect yourself and others.
-You can do this by getting your COVID-19 vaccine and booster, wearing a well-fitting mask around others at home and in public, avoiding large gatherings, washing your hands, and enabling WA Notify on your smartphone.
+You can do this by getting your COVID-19 vaccine and booster, wearing a well-fitting mask around others at home and in public, avoiding large gatherings, and washing your hands.